Request A Free Estimate

-Asian lady beetles seem to disguise themselves as harmless ladybugs in order to infiltrate our gardens and homes.
-They’re like the dastardly spies of the insect world, especially in fall and spring.
+Asian lady beetles seem to disguise themselves as harmless ladybugs in order to infiltrate gardens and homes.
+They’re like the spies of the insect world, especially in fall and spring.
 Thankfully, their disguise isn’t perfect.

-While it may not always be easy, telling the difference between Asian lady beetles and ladybugs is always possible.
+It may not be obvious, but telling the difference between Asian lady beetles and ladybugs is possible.
 By figuring out which bug is which, you’ll be able to kick out the invaders and leave the native ladybugs.
-Here’s how to tell if you’re looking at a ladybug or an imposter and what to do about it.

-Meet The Ladybug Look Alike: The Asian Lady Beetle
+Meet the Ladybug Look Alike: The Asian Lady Beetle

 Are Ladybugs Harmful to Humans?